 Response 1:

 Thank you for the suggestion and the references.
-Based on your advice, we have made significant modifications to the introduction.
+Based on your advice, we have made significant modifications to the introduction and added the recommended papers.

 Comment 2:

 To make the review article be more forward-looking, please outline the authors' detailed views on the key challenges, existing research gaps and future research directions etc., including also potential future developments in research methodologies that are important to future development of the related field.
 This section brings critical benefits to the readership.